Recently in Recycling The News Category

 SciBling Hospitality?

 It must have been a confusing time for PepsiCo.
 ScienceBlog editors at first warmly courted PepsiCo, who titled their blog invitingly: "Food Frontiers".
 But they couldn't even pen a "Hello, World!
-Corn syrup is so good for you", before "SciBlings" (ScienceBlog bloggers) rose up en masse from their virginal science blog space and confronted the evil sugar-water mixer about they "stealth" advertising.
+Corn syrup is so good for you", before "SciBlings" (ScienceBlog bloggers) rose up en masse from their virginal science blog space and confronted the evil sugar-water mixer about their "stealth" advertising.

 Safely back at PepsiCo.com, the Food Frontiers bloggers publicly reminisced about the "very candid feedback" and their "intent to embrace that conversation".

-The regrouping Pepsi bloggers talked microbial stability, acidity, phosphorous content, obesity, and salt, vis-a-vis PepsiCo.
-And as promised, Pepsi engaged "that conversation", by answering the demands of SciBlingers who chased them out of their Special Science Space in the World Wide Web.
+The regrouping bloggers from PepsiCo talked microbial stability, acidity, phosphorous content, obesity, and salt, vis-a-vis PepsiCo.
+And as promised, Pepsi engaged "that conversation", by answering the demands of SciBlingers who chased them out of their Special Science Space back into the World Wide Web.
+PepsiCo "embraced" the assault from SciBlingons when one Science Blog writer asked (none to politely):

 "Does the material leave your own computer when you write a post, ever?
 I.e, pass in front of other people's eyes?
 Is there a standard workflow for producing a blog post that involves any kind of oversight or inspection?...The truth is that if you'all blogging researchers can only write approved copy, then the whole blog thing really is probably a bad idea".

-Maybe the Pepsi Food Frontiers bloggers were jittery, wan and weak from a diet of caffeine, phosphorous, sugar, water, and natural flavors.
+Maybe the PepsiCo Food Frontiers bloggers were jittery, wan and weak from a diet of caffeine, phosphorous, sugar, water, and natural flavors.
 Or, possibly they were devouring cans of spinach voraciously and weight-training vigorously, but saving their vim and vigor for this week's attack on a more familiar foe -- CocaCola.

 "Analysts say people love the funny, spirited rivalry of the decades-old cola wars and the move will benefit both soda makers.
 That's good news for the $100 billion industry, which is seeing weak soft drink sales as shoppers switch to healthier juices and teas."